RohitChhotkamalGupta/RohitChhotkamalGupta/README.md

 - 👋 Hi, I’m @RohitChhotkamalGupta
 - 👀 I’m interested in developing web applications
-- 🌱 I’m currently Studying Bsc Computer Science
+- 🌱 I’m currently Studying BSc Computer Science

 <!---
 RohitChhotkamalGupta/RohitChhotkamalGupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.